Equity Compliance & Title IX

 The responsibility for the University's affirmative action/equal opportunity and anti-harassment policy lies with all associate and assistant deans, chairpersons, department heads, directors, administrators, managers and supervisors in their areas of responsibility and requires the commitment of the entire University community.
-Administrative and investigative responsibility has been assigned to the Senior Director of Talent Management, Renee Coker.
+Administrative and investigative responsibility has been assigned to the Senior Director of Talent Management & Equity Compliance, Renee Coker.

 QUESTIONS AND ANSWERS

-If you have any questions relating to equal opportunity, affirmative action, non-discrimination or anti-harassment or if you wish the University to pursue a possible violation of the policy, you should contact Ms. Renee Coker at (646) 592-4336 or a member of the University's Panel on Unlawful Harassment.
+If you have any questions relating to equal opportunity, affirmative action, non-discrimination, anti-harassment and/or sexual harassment; or, if you wish to pursue a possible violation of the University's policy, please contact a member of the University's Panel on Unlawful Harassment or Renee Coker, Senior Director of Talent Management & Equity Compliance, at email@example.com or (646) 592-4336.
 The office is located on the Wilf Campus, 2495 Amsterdam Avenue, Belfer Building, Room 806, New York, NY 10033.

 When warranted, the University will take appropriate corrective action to remedy all violations of this policy, up to and including termination and/or expulsion.
 Where appropriate, the University may also report discriminatory conduct to licensing boards.
 Yeshiva University prohibits any form of retaliation against any employee or student for filing a bona fide complaint or for assisting in a complaint investigation.